pinely-international/tama/README.md

 container?.append(Widget.Standalone)
 ```

+## DOM First & Easier Intergration

+Nodes are allowed in JSX, making it easier to intergate.

 ## Observables Allowed in JSX

 The turning point is that JSX element attributes and children can consume [WICG Observables](https://github.com/WICG/observable),